JamesClair/TeamScheduler/README.md

 **F.   Write exception controls to prevent each of the following.
 You may use the same mechanism of exception control more than once, but you must incorporate at least  two different mechanisms of exception control.**

 Below is a screenshot of each alert the user will see when an exception is reached.
-I used custom exceptions to add more detail and accuracy to each of the exceptions, as well as reuse them or alter the exception details using a constructor.
+I used custom exceptions in a separate package to add more detail and accuracy to each of the exceptions, as well as reuse them or alter the exception details.
+I use both throws/throw and try/catch mechanisms for exception control.

 •   scheduling an appointment outside business hours